tweag/asterius/docs/rts-migration.md

       * Other mechanism?
 Or perhaps WebAssembly cannot support this feature.

+  - *Interpreter support.* Supporting GHCi requires `libffi`, which is not available on WebAssembly.
+It should be possible to build the run-time system without support for GHCi.

 ## Role of features in development and testing

 Once features have been identified, GHC's build system can be extended